Blue Jackets GM aims 'to give this group a chance' approaching Trade Deadline | NHL.com

 “There’s probably one guy that’s a UFA that’s going to command a big price, and that’s Provorov,” Waddell said Thursday.
 “But he’s also our best shutdown defenseman.”

-One who stands to be a key cog in the postseason bid of the Blue Jackets (28-22-8), who entered play Thursday holding the second wild card into the playoffs from the Eastern Conference with 64 points, two ahead of the New York Rangers, Ottawa Senators and Boston Bruins.
+One who stands to be a key cog in the postseason bid of the Blue Jackets (29-22-8), who are tied atop the wild card standings with the Detroit Red Wings (30-22-6) with 66 points each.
+They're four points ahead of the New York Rangers, Ottawa Senators and Boston Bruins.

 Provorov is in the prime of his career at 28 years old and has had at least 26 points in each of his nine NHL seasons.